branogarbo/imgcli/README.md

-  -m, --mode string    he mode the image will be printed in (default "ascii") -W, --web            Whether the source image is in the filesystem or fetched from the web -w, --width int      The number of characters in each row of the output (default 100) -p, --ascii string   The pattern of ascii characters from least to greatest
+  -m, --mode string    he mode the image will be printed in (default "ascii") -W, --web            Whether the source image is in the filesystem or fetched from the web -w, --width int      The number of characters in each row of the output (default 100) -q, --quiet          Whether the save output is quiet or not (for save command only, doesnt matter on print command) -p, --ascii string   The pattern of ascii characters from least to greatest
                        visibility.
 Patterns of over 8 characters are not recommended (default " .-+*#%@")